naelstrof/slop/README.md

     $ Y=$(echo $slopoutput | awk '{print $2}')
     $ W=$(echo $slopoutput | awk '{print $3}')
     $ H=$(echo $slopoutput | awk '{print $4}')

+Tips
+    * You can use the arrow keys to move the starting point of a drag-selection, just in case you missed it by a few pixels.
+    * If you don't like a selection: you can cancel it by right-clicking regardless of which options are enabled or disabled for slop.
+    * If slop doesn't seem to select a window accurately, the problem could be because of decorations getting in the way.
+Try enabling the --nodecorations flag.
 ```